 As District 91, Division D Director I’ve been described as having many strings to my bow and as an emotionally resilient and supportive listener, who leaves members with an upbeat smile and laughter, no matter the situation.
 I am seen as a strong and dependable team player and leader that goes over and above the call of duty.

-My aim as your Club Growth Director is to boost the average membership, of each club to pre Covid numbers, so members are able to enjoy meetings, focus and reflect on their role or speech once again instead of doubling up on roles with no time to reflect and learn.
+My aim as your Club Growth Director is to boost the average membership of each club to pre Covid numbers so that members are able to enjoy meetings, focus and reflect on their role or speech once again instead of doubling up on roles with no time to reflect and learn.
 Experience suggests that the more people in a room, be that physically or online, the greater the energy and the better the experience for both members and guests.

 Many clubs are now using the advertisements and the skills learnt at the Marketing TLI to help promote their clubs on Facebook and other Social Media pages.

 My vision for the role is to build on this year’s successful strategies, further empowering club leaders with more, easy to use, marketing tools, relaunching and redesigning the Open House pack and providing meaningful growth incentives.
 Just as I did when I used similar methods to launch the “One Amnesty” concept worldwide to teams around the globe.

 Since joining Toastmasters in May 2016, I have a successful track record both as a club and district officer.
 Division D, formed in July 2020, has already achieved the highest divisional renewal rate (78.0%) in D91 and had the highest average number of Officers trained per club trained (5.33) in the first round of training in July/August 2020.
 We are the first Division to reach and exceed the base number in 2021.

 As Club Mentor, I helped Pegasus Speakers in D71 grow from Charter strength to it becoming the largest club in D71 with 67 members and achieve 20 DCP points since it chartered in early June 2020.
 Remember: behind every number, there are people and experiences.